What Is THCA: Is THCA Different From THC?

 THCA’s Basic Form

-As a cannabis plant grows, little bushels of spiky green flower bud out from its stem.
+As a cannabis plant grows, little bushels of spiky green flower buds grow from its stem.
 During this time, terpene and cannabinoid content begin developing, starting with the cannabinoid CBGA: the mother of all cannabinoids.
 During the plant’s maturation stages, CBGA naturally breaks down, splitting into THCA and CBDA—yes, CBD also begins with an acidic form.
 These are the cannabinoids you’d find if you put raw hemp flower under a microscope—the acidic forms of cannabis’ two most abundant cannabinoids.

-In this raw cannabis state, THCA is non-psychoactive.
+In this raw cannabis state, THCA is non-intoxicating.
 Instead, THCA offers wellness benefits comparable to CBD, which help soothe and relax mind-body tension.
 These therapeutic benefits are thought to be caused by THCA’s unique atomic structure.
-Juxtaposed to THC, THCA has an additional carboxyl ring, which is thought to prevent it from binding with the brain’s CB1 receptors—the receptors that elicit THC’s psychoactive effects.
+Juxtaposed to THC, THCA has an additional carboxyl ring, which is thought to prevent it from binding with the brain’s CB1 receptors—the receptors that elicit THC’s intoxicating effects.
 But, when THCA loses that carboxyl group (and that little A at the end of its name), it gains the ability to bind with the necessary cannabinoid receptors to incite a classic cannabis experience.

 Decarboxylation

 This process of decarboxylation occurs when intense heat and pressure strip away a cannabinoid’s carboxyl ring—the little chain of molecules that differentiates THCA from THC.
-This process converts THCA to THC, unlocking the latter’s psychoactive properties.
+This process converts THCA to THC, unlocking the latter’s intoxicating properties.

-Now, THC is free to bind with the cerebral receptors responsible for THC’s psychoactive effects.
+Now, THC is free to bind with the cerebral receptors responsible for THC’s effects.
 Many companies decarboxylate THCA molecules by baking them in an oven.
 But that’s only one way to convert THCA to THC.
 These hemp companies also pack prerolls with THCA-rich flower.

 How Do You Use THCA?